-Edmonton Public Schools embraces the responsibility to make environmentally conscious decisions.
-In 2010, we developed a policy to guide and support environmental sustainability initiatives across the District.
 We promote sustainable school practices through environmental education, protection and conservation efforts.
-Many schools across the District incorporate environmentally friendly practices in their daily routines.
+Many schools across the Division incorporate environmentally-friendly practices in their daily routines.

 Policy: Environment (EO.BP)

-All new schools in the District maintain high environmental standards by:
+All new schools in the Division maintain high environmental standards by:

 Many of our new LEED-certified schools feature photovoltaic solar arrays mounted on the roofs and/or exterior walls.
 With the creation of our new Division Solar Strategy, we have also begun installing a few arrays on existing schools.
 Each array is accompanied by an online dashboard to monitor energy production.

 We’re also reducing energy consumption through:

 The Division continues to expand reporting initiatives by:

 Every year on Earth Day, students and staff across the Division strive to reduce their carbon footprint and conserve energy.
 We challenge all schools and departments to turn off lights and other energy-consuming devices for at least an hour to increase awareness of our impact on the environment and help influence actions to reduce this impact.